How to use Google Tag Manager to integrate with dozens of applications including Google Ads, Floodlight, Twitter, and many more

 The easiest and fastest way to mass create these items is by downloading our container and merging it with yours.
 This method will automatically define all the available FRU variables and events.
 Here's how that's done:

-- Download the variable and trigger template, by clicking here.
+- Download the variable and trigger template.

 - Go to the Admin section of the container you want to add the variables and triggers to and click "Import Container."